krunokartus/gcp-terraform-network-lab/readme.md

 * **GCP Project**: An active Google Cloud Project ID with billing enabled is required.

 ### 2. Authentication
 Before running Terraform, you must authenticate your CLI with your Google Cloud account.
 In the terminal run:

 `gcloud auth application-default login`.

 ### 3. Deployment Steps
 Steps to build the infrastructure:

 - Clone the repository and change to the lab directory:

 `git clone https://github.com/kruno-kartus/gcp-terraform-network-lab.git
 cd gcp-terraform-network-lab`

 - Initialize Terraform:

 `terraform init`

 - Plan and verify infrastructure:

 `terraform plan`

-- Deploy the infrastructure, this will create resources in GCP:
+- Deploy the infrastructure.
+This will create resources in GCP:

 `terraform apply`

-4. Cleanup
-To avoid unnecessary costs, you can remove the entire infrastructure with the following command:
+4. Cleanup: To avoid unnecessary costs, you can remove the entire infrastructure with the following command:

 `terraform destroy`